 All this is not to say that office collaboration is unjustified and without merit — only to say that the stigma of telecommuters as less valuable employees is unjustified and without merit.
 It is for the above reasons (among many others) that broad adoption of telecommuting cannot be left to the free market’s pursuit. ↑ Back to top

 Is there any way to make this legislation easier on employers?

-Dubious as the request may be to further assist employers in satisfying legislation that is a) intent on helping them succeed in spite of their own inefficient business practices, and b) written so that virtually nothing about their business practices have to change unless they see benefit, there is indeed an additional provision being considered in PORT:
+Dubious as the request may be to further assist employers in satisfying legislation that is a) intent on helping them succeed in spite of their own inefficient business practices, b) created in part to help them profitably transition towards a world that is increasingly holding them accountable for environmental impact, and c) written so that virtually nothing about their business practices have to change unless they see benefit… there is indeed an additional provision being considered in PORT.

 A sunset clause is a pre-determined date at which a bill shall cease to be in effect.
-PORT is considering a sunset of 10 years from the date it goes into effect, arguing that because the bill provides an exception condition regarding diminished performance, its success would demonstrate the dismantling of telecommuting as a discriminatory identity.
+PORT is considering a sunset of 10 years from the date it goes into effect, arguing that because the bill provides an exception condition regarding diminished performance, its success during that term would demonstrate the dismantling of identity discrimination against telecommuters (because again, telecommuting shouldn’t be an identity, and PORT argues that such an identity persists due primarily to lack of exposure and education).
 In providing a sunset clause, PORT would be planning its own obsolescence by which time a permanent cultural transition should have occurred. ↑ Back to top

 Won’t it be expensive for employers to support telecommuting environments on such a large scale?